Roots & Rhizomes Percussion Residency

 Created as the centrepiece of the inaugural Roots and Rhizomes music residency, John Luther Adams collaborated with Steven Schick on Inuksuit, specifically written to be performed outdoors.
 Evan Hurd, who photographed a profile on Adams by Alex Ross, produced this short documentary for newyorker.com.

-Above photo: Courtesy The Banff Centre.
+Above photo: Photo courtesy of The Banff Centre

 All programs, faculty, dates, fees, and offers of financial assistance are subject to change.
 Program fee subject to applicable taxes.
 Non-refundable fees and deposits will be retained upon cancellation.
 Any other fees are refunded at the discretion of The Banff Centre.